 One way to mitigate the danger you put yourself in when training to failure is to use lighter weights for higher reps.
 Grinding out sets of 3 with a very heavy weight, suspended directly over you, isn’t going to be the best idea.
 Performing the same exercise with a much lighter weight for sets of 15 is going to put you in a much safer place.

 This is another place where the dumbbells I already mentioned come into play.
 Backing off on weight and increasing reps combine nicely with the lighter weights that dumbbells can offer.
-This will not only keep you safer, but you might be surprised at the effectiveness as well!
+This will not only keep you safer but you might be surprised at the effectiveness as well!

-Practice Perfect Form
+Always Lift With Perfect Form

 I thought it important to mention that in addition to smartly choosing your exercises, sets, and reps, it is critical to perform those reps with as close to perfect form as possible.